block-xaero/xaeroflux/README.md

 - No snapshot sync - only events broadcast after joining
 - No compaction - events stored forever
-- No authentication - discovery key is only access control
+- No authentication - discovery key is only access control -- See XaeroID for this.
 - No ordering guarantees beyond timestamps

 ## Use Cases